Alkaline earth metal: Strontium

 In general, strontium carbonate is extracted from the mineral celestite through two methods: by leaching the celestite with sodium carbonate, or in a more complicated way involving coal.

 Barium

 To produce barium, barite (impure barium sulfate) is converted to barium sulfide by carbothermic reduction (such as with coke).
 The sulfide is water-soluble and easily reacted to form pure barium sulfate, used for commercial pigments, or other compounds, such as barium nitrate.
 These in turn are calcined into barium oxide, which eventually yields pure barium after reduction with aluminum.
 The most important supplier of barium is China, which produces more than 50% of world supply.

 Magnesium

 Magnesium is usually produced from magnesite ore, as well as dolomite.
 When dolomite is crushed, roasted and mixed with seawater in large tanks, magnesium hydroxide settles to the bottom.
 Heating, mixing in coke, and reacting with chlorine, then produces molten magnesium chloride.
 This can be electrolyzed, releasing magnesium, which floats to the surface.

+Calcium

+Calcium is the fifth most abundant element in the Earth's crust, existing mostly as calcium carbonate.
+Other important minerals of calcium include gypsum, anhydrite, fluorite, and apatite.
+The largest producers of calcium in the world are China and Russia, where Davy's method of electrolysis is used on calcium chloride to produce the metal.
+Other large producers of calcium are the U.S. and Canada, where lime is reduced with aluminium at high temperatures.

+Radium

+Marie Skłodowska-Curie developed the first methods of radium extraction using residues of pitchblende, following her extraction of uranium.
+These residues contained mostly barium sulfate.
+A lengthy purification process involving boiling with sodium hydroxide, treating with hydrochloric acid, then adding sodium carbonate afforded a mixture of barium and radium carbonates, which could be converted to chlorides, and from which the radium salt could be separated via fractional crystallization.
+Curie's method was used until 1940, after which mixed bromides became more popular.
+As of 2011, radium is extracted only from spent reactor fuel as oxides.
+The pure metal can be isolated by reduction with aluminium in a vacuum at 1,200 °C.